VincentGeleijnse/Robot3DPaintingFramework/README.md

 - `Content/step1-2/src` contains the source code for the image processing tasks and the open-source LaserGRBL software modified to automatically generate paths using the path generation settings.
 - `Content/step1-2/UnrealOutput` contains the 2D representation of drawings the framework completed, and the visualized difference with the original image.
 - `Content/step1-2/UVMaps` contains masks for each canvas used, these masks are used for comparison in the case of wrapping. (only the head canvas has a distinct mask, the other UV mappings are fully mapped on the 2D square texture and are therefore just white images)

+## Adjusting parameters in Unreal Engine Project:
+some of the parameters can only be adjusted in the Unreal Engine Editor.
+- Canvas & Pen: The canvas and pen settings can be adjusted by selecting the canvas in the scene.
+In the details tab parameters can be adjusted such as pen width, canvas mesh and canvas position/scale.
+- Inverse kinematics settings: The inverse kinematics settings can be adjusted by finding the IKsolver actor in the actor outliner, and adjusting the parameters such as max randomizations and max iterations